amaximov/amaximov.github.io/docs/_posts/2022-01-16-design-document-format-process.md

 Consider adding a list of reviewers to the document to help with accountability.
 Try sending the document out beforehand, try making people read the document at the beginning of the meeting in silence.
 There is no silver bullet—but you do need engaged participants that recognize it as their job.

+[^1]: of course, simpler diagrams, especially sequence diagrams, are much easier to author in text, especially if their source code is colocated with your document, e.g. [GitHub markdown supporting Mermaid](https://github.blog/2022-02-14-include-diagrams-markdown-files-mermaid/)